openstack/charm-guide/doc/source/admin/ops-config-tls-vault-api.rst

 .. code-block:: none

-   juju run-action --wait vault/0 restart
+   juju run --wait vault/0 restart

 The output to :command:`juju status vault` should show that Vault is sealed: